 Way – 2

-The 2nd way to Run SFC /SCANNOW from Desktop in Windows 10 provides you admin right.
+The 2nd way to Run SFC /SCANNOW from Desktop in Windows 11 or 10 provides you admin right.

 - Here, also again open Notepad and input the same aforementioned statements in two separate lines.